TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/compliance/create-apply-retention-labels.md

 You can apply retention labels to Outlook folders as a default label that can be inherited by messages in that folder.
 Right-click the folder, select **Properties**, the **Policy** tab, and select the retention label you want to use as that folder's default retention label.

-When you use a a standard retention label as your default label for an Outlook folder:
+When you use a standard retention label as your default label for an Outlook folder:

 - All unlabeled items in the folder have this retention label applied.